We have all seen this dreaded screen before.

 Personally, I just find the bash script here a bit simpler for very simple setups and it performs great.
 I love that I can simple send a kill -s USR2 <pid> to the bash script for a clean rolling restart.

-Adam Flanagan over 10 years ago
+Adam Flanagan almost 11 years ago

 Adam Flanagan